 To help prevent constipation from becoming a regular occurrence, be sure to incorporate all kinds of fiber-rich foods into your daily diet.

 Many factors can trigger constipation, like being out of your usual routine, having a low-fiber intake, not drinking enough water and inactivity.
 Chronic constipation leads to bloating, reduces appetite and can cause complications, such as impaction and hemorrhoids.
 Incorporate plenty of fiber-rich foods into your diet, drink plenty of water and exercise regularly to help keep things moving along in your gut.
-If the constipation persists without much relief, call your healthcare provider.
+If constipation persists without much relief, call your healthcare practitioner.